-The Company and Washington Gas Light Company and WGL Midstream, Inc. (collectively, "WGL") are also involved in a pricing dispute involving contracts that the Company began delivering gas under in January 2016.
-The Company has invoiced WGL at the index price specified in the contract and WGL has paid the Company based on that invoice price; however, WGL asserted that the index price is no longer appropriate under the contracts and that an undefined alternative index was more appropriate for the delivery point of the gas.
+The Company and Washington Gas Light Company and WGL Midstream, Inc. (collectively, "WGL") were involved in a pricing dispute involving firm gas sales contracts executed June 20, 2014 (the "Contracts") that the Company began delivering gas under in January 2016.
+From January 2016 through July 2017 and from December 2017 through January 2018, the aggregate daily gas volumes contracted for under the Contracts was 500,000 MMBtu/day, with the aggregate daily contracted volumes having increased to 600,000 MMBtu/day from August through November 2017.
+The Company invoiced WGL based on the natural gas index price specified in the Contracts and WGL paid the Company based on that invoice price.
+However, WGL asserted that the index price was no longer appropriate under the Contracts and claimed that an undefined alternative index was more appropriate for the delivery point of the gas.
 In July 2016, the matter was referred to arbitration by the Colorado district court.
-In January 2017, the arbitration panel ruled in the Company's favor.
-As a result, the index price has remained as specified in the contracts and there will be no adjustments to the invoices that have been paid by WGL.
+In January 2017, after hearing a week of testimony and evidence, the arbitration panel ruled in the Company's favor.
+As a result, the index price has remained as specified in the Contracts and there will be no adjustments to the invoices that have been paid by WGL, nor will future invoices to WGL be adjusted based on the same claim rejected by the arbitration panel.
+The arbitration panel's award was confirmed by the Colorado district court on April 14, 2017.